 Admissions Requirements: Applicants must hold a BS or MS in the fields of biology, biomedical informatics, life sciences, biochemistry, chemistry, engineering, biomedical engineering, supply chain management, health sciences, computer science, business, medical studies, or another related field.
 A candidate’s minimum undergraduate or graduate degree GPA should be 3.0 or greater.
 Applicants must submit an application and fee, official transcripts, two letters of recommendation, and proof of English language proficiency for international students.
 No GMAT/GRE or work experience is required; however, work experience is desired.

-Study Plan: Classes are offered in a condensed 7.5 week format and the degree consists of ten courses.
+Study Plan: Classes are offered in a condensed 7.5-week format, and the degree consists of ten courses.
 It is designed to be completed in one year.
 Graduate students must successfully complete an applied project, working with industry partners and ASU faculty on a biomedical diagnostics issue.
-Some courses are offered through Dublin City University and students are expected to request transfer of those credits into the ASU program.
+Some courses are offered through Dublin City University, and students are expected to request a transfer of those credits into the ASU program.
 Start dates are offered in fall and spring.

-Online Experience: Most courses are asynchronous, but may have specific login times required.
+Online Experience: Most courses are asynchronous but may have specific login times required.
 This format allows students to watch recorded lectures and complete coursework on their own time by a scheduled due date.
-There may be assignments and test that are only available for a block of time (e.g., 48-72 hours), so students should keep up on emails and posted information.
-ASU uses Blackboard as their online learning management system.
-Students can use a PC or Mac, and should have a headset, microphone, and webcam to make use of all offered multimedia tools.
+There may be assignments and tests that are only available for a block of time (e.g., 48-72 hours), so students should keep up on emails and posted information.
+ASU uses Blackboard as its online learning management system.
+Students can use a PC or Mac and should have a headset, microphone, and webcam to make use of all offered multimedia tools.

 On-Site Requirements: There are no on-site requirements for the MS in biomedical diagnostics program as it is 100 percent online.
 Students are welcome to visit campus and participate in graduation on campus.

 Paying for ASU’s Online Master of Science in Biomedical Diagnostics